 The Other People

-There More than 12 million Americans over age 65 live alone, and nearly 70 percent of those older adults are women.
+More than 12 million Americans over age 65 live alone, and nearly 70 percent of those older adults are women.
 Many seniors who live alone struggle with feelings of loneliness, isolation, and a lack of regular companionship.
 One study found 43 percent of surveyed older adults felt lonely, and another revealed that 60 percent reported feeling a lack of companionship and 41 percent reported feeling isolated.

 Doesn’t sound very homey, right?